-This is fairly easy to do with our NPPE Exam course since we have more practice questions and longer syllabus presentations for topics II through IV.
+This is fairly easy to do with our NPPE Course course since we have more practice questions and longer syllabus presentations for topics II, III and IV.

-2. Make Visual Connections with the NPPE Exam material
+2. Make Visual Connections with the NPPE material

 You've probably seen or even used mind maps to study for other exams.
 There are lots of reasons why mind mapping can help you do well for your exam.
 We really like them and think they are perfect for learning the NPPE Exam material.
 Here are few reasons you should use them:

-- it's more engaging than reading the textbooks and recommended materials.
+- it's more engaging than reading (and re-reading) the textbooks and recommended materials;

-- it helps you reach clarity faster by letting you see how complex things are broken down and connected to the main syllabus topics
+- it helps you reach clarity faster by letting you see how complex things are broken down and connected to the main syllabus topics; and

 If you decide to self-study, you can still use mind maps, and we recommend that you create one for each syllabus topic.
-Budget about 10-15 hours per mind map to collect and organize the relevant information.
+Doing this will help you sort and collect all the information and re-arrange it in a map format.
+Budget 10-15 hours per mind map to collect and organize the relevant information.